vivekbhr/ASM-Analysis/creating_pseudogenome.md

 ## Creating pseudogenome to use with AlleleExplorer

+### You will need a MOD file

-* MOD file -- if the MOD file is not available, it must be created or downloaded
+MOD file is a map of coordinates between genomes.
+If the MOD file is not available, it must be created or downloaded

 * For mouse genomes, Check whether your MOD file is available [here](http://www.csbio.unc.edu/CCstatus/index.py?run=Pseudo "MOD files supplied by Huang et al.")
 * Otherwise, you will need VCF files with the information for your strain(s) of interest and their differences to the reference genome and the reference genome FASTA file:

+##### Set some Environment Variables.

 On terminal, type :